paddy-r/StrEmbed-5-5/README.md

 ___

 <i> ```StrEmbed-5-5``` is a graphical user interface for visualisation and manipulation of part-whole relationships in assemblies of parts, and is written in Python.
-The user can read files in the [STEP format](https://en.wikipedia.org/wiki/ISO_10303-21), which is a common data exchange format containing both assembly information (i.e. part-whole information) and shape data; Functionality is based on [```StrEmbed-4```](https://github.com/hhchau/StrEmbed-4) (and earlier versions) by Hau Hing Chau, written in Perl.</i>
+The user can read files in the [STEP format](https://en.wikipedia.org/wiki/ISO_10303-21), which is a common data exchange format containing both assembly information (i.e. part-whole information) and shape data.
+Functionality is based on [```StrEmbed-4```](https://github.com/hhchau/StrEmbed-4) (and earlier versions) by Hau Hing Chau, written in Perl.</i>

 <b>This research is supported by the UK Engineering and Physical Sciences Research Council (EPSRC) under grant number EP/S016406/1.</b>